mayhemer/netflix-auto-fullscreen/README.md

-Netflix Auto Fullscreen add-on for Firefox
+Netflix Auto Fullscreen add-on for Firefox and Chrome
 ===

 Purpose of this addon is to enter fullscreen wherever a title is played in the Netflix web player.
 So one can just press the play button and then take a seat and immediately watch in fullscreen without a need to bother about the fullscreen button anymore.